Information for Parents

 Extreme Weather Protocol and Closure

 With our #1 rule of safety in mind, Camp Roots considers weather closures of local schools (Northshore School District and/or Bastyr University), guidance from the rangers of Saint Edward State Park, and local weather alerts to determine if the school must be closed for extreme weather.
 If the roads within or leading to the park are deemed unsafe for driving, Camp Roots will be closed.
-Class may also be canceled if it is judged to be unsafe for children to be outside, for reasons of weather, air quality, or any other reason, as determined by the Forest School Director.
+Class may also be canceled if it is judged to be unsafe for children to be outside, for reasons of weather, air quality, public health, or any other reason, as determined by the Forest School Director.

 In the case of a High Wind Warning during class hours, classes will be canceled for the day.
 In the case of a Wind Advisory during class hours, any forested hikes or activities will be limited to times outside of the Wind Advisory.
 During the Advisory period, activities will be kept to the fields or open spaces, to avoid potential falling branches or trees.